 My son felt good about the little we’d done for the red pandas, but it wasn’t enough.
 He wanted to spread the word, and came up with a great (delicious) idea!

-I hope you like our Momo recipe, which is by no means authentic, but I’m hoping you’ll find it incredibly delicious.
+I hope you like our Momo recipe, which is by no means authentic Nepalese Momo, but I’m hoping you’ll find it incredibly delicious.
 Please check out the Red Panda Network and learn more about red pandas and their situation.

 Believe me, I know there are dozens upon dozens of animals – and other causes that need our help.
-We can all only do what we can, and today I’m honoring my son, and his desire to help red pandas.Whatever you do, please make this recipe — it’s so tasty!
+We can all only do what we can, and today I’m honoring my son, and his desire to help red pandas.Whatever you do, please make our version of Nepalese Momo, these Ginger Garlic Chicken Dumplings!
+They’re so tasty!

 And of course, enjoy!